LuisParedesOcampo/SlicerRadReirradiation/README.md

 4. Click **Select Extension** and choose the folder where you downloaded this code..
 5. Restart 3D Slicer.
 The module will now appear under the **Radiotherapy** category.
 6. **Recommended Dependency:** It is highly recommended to have **SlicerRT** installed for the seamless importation and handling of DICOM-RT objects.

+## Step-by-step tutorial 🛠️
+To perform an accurate re-irradiation analysis, you must export two complete datasets from your Treatment Planning System (TPS): the Previous Treatment and the Current/Planned Treatment.
+Export Requirements (from your TPS):
+* CT Images (CT)
+* RT Doses (RD)
+* RT Structure Sets (RS)
+* Optional but recommended: RT Plans (RP)

 ## Disclaimer ⚠️
 **This software is for research and educational purposes only and has not been cleared for clinical use by any regulatory body (FDA, CE, etc.).**